-We hear the prophet Isaiah warn against attachment to empty expectations, substances, and behaviors in this Sunday's First Reading.
-He urges us to stop wasting resources and time on things that "fail to satisfy" while pointing out that the things which sustain our soul can be found without a price tag.
-Those of us who have spent a fortune on rehab or put our hope in other professional services (which can be quite helpful) may be able to relate:
+We hear the prophet Isaiah warn against attachment to chemicals, food, behaviors, and empty substances in this Sunday's First Reading.
+He urges us to stop wasting resources and time on things that "fail to satisfy" while pointing out that the things which sustain our soul can be found without a price tag: Thus says the Lord: All you who are thirsty, come to the water!
+You who have no money, come, receive grain and eat; Come, without paying and without cost, drink wine and milk!
+Why spend your money for what is not bread; your wages for what fails to satisfy?
+Heed me, and you shall eat well, you shall delight in rich fare.

-Thus says the Lord:

-All you who are thirsty, come to the water!

-You who have no money,

-come, receive grain and eat;

-Come, without paying and without cost,

-drink wine and milk!

-Why spend your money for what is not bread;

-your wages for what fails to satisfy?

-Heed me, and you shall eat well,

-you shall delight in rich fare.

 Come to me heedfully, listen, that you may have life.

-I will renew with you the everlasting covenant,

-the benefits assured to David.
+I will renew with you the everlasting covenant, the benefits assured to David.